hatrigui/TSYP-11-SMC-Edoc-challenge/README.md

 ### Overview
 The Jupyter Notebook `SurveyAnalysis.ipynb` contains the data analysis for the student well-being survey.
 It explores various aspects of student responses to gain insights into factors affecting well-being.

+## Dataset - Survey.csv

+The dataset used for the student well-being survey analysis is named "Survey.csv"